-The Management Board and Supervisory Board are responsible for the preparation of the remuneration report contained in a separate section of the combined management report and the related disclosures in compliance with the requirements of Sec.
+Furthermore, the Management Board and the Supervisory Board are responsible for compiling the remuneration report, contained in a separate section of the combined management report, and that the associated disclosures comply with the requirements of Sec.
 162 AktG.
-In addition, they are responsible for such internal control as they determine necessary to enable the preparation of a remuneration report and the related disclosures that are free from material misstatement, whether due to fraud or error.
+In addition, they are responsible for such internal control as they have determined necessary to enable the preparation of the compensation report free from material misstatement due to fraud or error.